Leonardos

 STELARC

-Stelarc is a performance artist who explores alternate anatomical architectures, interrogating issues of agency, identity and the post-human.
+Stelarc is a performance artist who explores alternative anatomical architectures, interrogating issues of agency, identity and the post-human.
 His projects incorporate prosthetics, robotics, biotechnology, medical imaging and the internet.
 Projects include a Third Hand, a six-legged Exoskeleton and an Extra Ear.
-His artwork is represented by the Scott Livesay Galleries.
+In 1996, he was made an Honorary Professor of Art and Robotics, Carnegie Mellon University and in 2002, was awarded an Honorary Doctor of Laws by Monash University.
+In 2010, he was awarded the Ars Electronica Golden Nica Hybrid Arts Prize.
+In 2015, he received the Australia Council’s Emerging and Experimental Arts Award.
+In 2016, he was awarded an Honorary Doctorate from the Ionian University, Corfu and in 2023, an Honorary Doctorate from the Art Academy, Krakow.

 zb.jpg